forstmeier/johnforstmeier/content/notes/reading-chaos-monkeys.md

 Each pivotal moment felt like Martinez was managing **individual incentives** for the involved parties and netting them against each other in order to optimize each outcome.
 Read if you want to work in startups.

-> Identify and manage individual incentives
+> Identify and manage individual incentives.